 Pick the Bouldering Shoe That Fits You!

 All feet are unique.
 What works for someone else might not for you.
-Of course, we can offer general advice and say which bouldering shoes perform the best, but at the end of the day, it is up to you to choose which ones you like.
+Of course, we can offer general advice and say which bouldering shoes perform the best, but at the end of the day, it is up to you to choose which ones you like – we also have a bouldering shoes for beginners guide.
 We say take them for a test drive and see.
 Over the years you will develop an affinity with certain brands or shoes and stick with them forever.
 Check out our bouldering hub for more general information on the sport!

-Below, you can find an overview of the list of five best bouldering shoes by category:
+Below, you can find an overview of the list of best bouldering shoes by category:

-- Scarpa Instinct VS – Best for Bouldering
+• Scarpa Instinct VS – Great for Indoor Bouldering

 FAQs